 Debbie is the owner of SSYN, she has her Masters and Board Certification in Clinical Nutrition.
 Her goal is to blend two powerful tools; yoga and nutrition to create harmony physically, mentally, emotionally and spiritually.
-To her yoga is about being mindful and excepting of yourself and others.
 One of her greatest joys is when clients tell her how SSYN has empowered them to change their life.

 Favorite Pose: Eka Pada Rajakapotasana Pigeon

 Most Challenging Pose: Halasana Plow Pose-Most disliked Chatarunga

 Debbie received her MS from NYCC and her Board Certification from CNS.
 When she is not in the studio Debbie can be found at the beach in East Hampton, traveling, cooking, or walking Hampton.
 Debbie is the founder of the Morristown Moves Fitness Crawl, President of the Mayors Wellness Board and a Trustee for the Morristown Partnership.
 She lives in Morristown with her husband and two children and of course the studio's favorite goldendoodle, Hampton.
-Debbie is a level 2 Reiki practioner and is currently completing her 200RYT.
+Debbie is a level 2 Reiki practioner and a 200YT and has a 30 hour yin certification.